pokt-network/governance/constitution/constitution.md

 8.3.
 Constitutions amended to introduce a ‡ will be accepted if they have first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.

 8.4.
 No Constitution amended to modify clauses or definitions marked with a †, or to introduce a †, will be accepted unless the proposed amendment has first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.

-8.5.
-For the avoidance of doubt, uploading the amended Constitution via the Aragon Agreements app initiates an Executive Vote, which will be rejected if not preceded by a successful Signaling Vote.

 #### Undo